Circuit de Lohéac

-The Circuit de Lohéac is a racing circuit in Lohéac, Ille-et-Vilaine.

-The circuit is the oldest Rallycross circuit in France.
-Since 1976, it has a round of the French Rallycross Championship annually.
-The circuit also hosts the French round of the FIA World Rallycross Championship since the inauguration of the championship in 2014.
+The Circuit de Lohéac is a racing circuit in Lohéac, Ille-et-Vilaine, France.
+Opened in 1976, it is the oldest rallycross circuit in the country.
+It has hosted a round of the French Rallycross Championship annually from 1977 to 2012, and later since 2022.
+The circuit also hosted the French round of the FIA World Rallycross Championship from the inauguration of the championship in 2014 to 2019, and again with an appearance in 2021.